Commercial Pizza Cutters: 4 Best Types for Pizzerias

 Which type of commercial pizza cutter is best for thick-crust pizza?

 For thick-crust pizzas, a rocker pizza cutter (mezzaluna) is generally the best option.
-Its long, curved blade allows you to apply strong, even pressure across the entire pizza, making a clean cut in one swift rocking motion without tearing or dragging toppings.
-Wheel cutters can sometimes struggle with very thick crusts, requiring multiple passes that can compromise the pizza’s integrity.
+Its long, curved blade allows for strong, even pressure across the entire pizza, making a clean cut in one swift rocking motion without tearing or dragging toppings.
+Wheel cutters can struggle with very thick crusts, often requiring multiple passes.

 How often should a commercial pizza cutter be sharpened or replaced?

-For rocker pizza cutters, the blade should be sharpened regularly, ideally weekly for busy kitchens, or whenever you notice it struggling to make clean cuts.
-Wheel pizza cutters typically use replaceable blades; these should be replaced as soon as they become dull or wobble, which could be every few weeks to a few months depending on usage volume.
-Regular inspection is key for both types.
+Rocker pizza cutter blades should be sharpened regularly, ideally weekly for busy kitchens, or whenever cuts become less clean.
+Wheel pizza cutters typically use replaceable blades, which should be replaced as soon as they become dull or wobble, usually every few weeks to a few months depending on usage volume.
+Regular inspection is crucial for both types.

 Can commercial pizza cutters be used for other foods?

-Yes, many commercial pizza cutters are versatile.
-Wheel cutters can be used to slice flatbreads, quesadillas, pastry dough, or even to trim sheet cakes.
-Rocker knives are also excellent for chopping herbs, vegetables, or mincing garlic with their large, curved blade, functioning much like a mezzaluna in general food preparation.
+Yes, many commercial pizza cutters are versatile for other foods.
+Wheel cutters can slice flatbreads, quesadillas, pastry dough, or trim sheet cakes.
+Rocker knives are also excellent for chopping herbs, vegetables, or mincing garlic, functioning similarly to a mezzaluna in general food preparation.

-What is NSF certification for a pizza cutter?
+What does NSF certification mean for a pizza cutter?

 NSF certification indicates that a commercial pizza cutter has been independently tested and meets strict public health and safety standards.
 This includes criteria for material safety, product design, and performance, ensuring the cutter is easy to clean, hygienic, and safe for food contact in a commercial environment.
-Looking for NSF certification ensures compliance with health regulations.
+NSF certification helps ensure compliance with health regulations.

 How do I prevent my pizza cutter from damaging the cutting surface?